The Springfield Files: Plot

-Following the successful capture of the alien's existence, Homer and Bart present it to the media.
+Following the successful capture of the figure's existence, Homer and Bart present it to the media.
 Everyone in town finally believes Homer, even knocking on his door and asking Homer questions.
 During a church lecture, Reverend Lovejoy gets emotional talking about the character E.T.
-Meanwhile, Lisa maintains that there must be a logical explanation for the alien.
+Meanwhile, Lisa maintains that there must be a logical explanation for it.
 Friday comes again and everyone (including Nimoy) goes to the forest.
-The alien appears, promising love, but the townspeople begin to riot, and charge at the alien.
+The figure appears, promising love, but the townspeople begin to riot, and charge at it.
 Lisa and Smithers stop them just in time, showing that the "alien" is actually Mr. Burns.
-Smithers explains that Burns receives longevity treatment once a week in order to cheat death; this leaves him disoriented, as well as giving him a soft, high-pitched voice as a result of a vocal cord scraping.
-Back to his normal self, Burns reveals that his green glow is due to many years of working in his nuclear plant.
+Smithers explains that Burns receives longevity treatment once a week in order to cheat death; this includes intense chiropractic, administering eye drops and painkillers, as well as a vocal cord scraping.
+The ordeal leaves Burns in a state of disorientation, and with a soft, high-pitched voice.
+Back to his normal self, Burns reveals that his "healthy" green glow is due to many years of working in his nuclear plant (which has also left him impotent).
 After threatening to bring "fear, famine [and] pestilence" instead of peace and love to the people of Springfield, he is given another booster injection from Dr. Nick.
 Reverting to his "alien" self, he begins to sing "Good Morning Starshine", with the entire crowd, including Nimoy, and a returned Mulder and Scully (who is wearing a "Homer is a dope" t-shirt), joining in.

-The Squeaky-Voiced Teen closes the episode by reminding the viewers to "keep watching the skis!
-I mean skies."
+The Squeaky-Voiced Teen closes the episode by reminding the viewers to "keep watching the skis... uh, skies."